kmorcinek/TS-web-cards-helper/README.md

 Current version is hosted at http://kmorcinek.github.io/TS-web-cards-helper/src/KrzysztofMorcinek.TSCardsHelper.Web/ (or at http://twilightstruggle.krzysztofmorcinek.com/)

-## Issues
-- map.html - htmls are by default cached.
-Even if I put meta tags about NOT caching, I don't own proxies between server and browser.
-And I feel my solutions is not perfect due to [Cache Invalidation](http://martinfowler.com/bliki/TwoHardThings.html).
-I suggest hard reloading (cache empty) when in doubt.

 ## Main reason for developing this app

 - there are 110 cards in game, if you see which cards have already been played, you are in better position